-If you love magic bars, these caramel gluten free magic bars are going to be a treat for you!
-These creamy, gooey magic bars have a gluten free graham cracker crust and lots of layers of yumminess.
+If you love magic bars, these caramel gluten free magic bars will be a treat for you!
+These creamy, gooey magic bars have a gluten free graham cracker crust and many layers of yumminess.
 I also include a dairy-free version!

 We are crazy for cookies in the Fearless Dining household.
-If you are a gluten free cookie fanatic too, please check out all of my delicious gluten free cookie recipes.
+If you are a gluten free cookie fanatic, please check out all of my delicious gluten free cookie recipes.